ddttom/doc2web/docs/prd.md

 - **Providing diagnostic tools for troubleshooting conversion issues**
 - **Extracting and calculating document statistics for metadata**
 - **Generating section IDs for direct navigation to numbered headings and paragraphs**
+- **Maintaining modular, focused codebase with clear separation of concerns**

 The scope explicitly excludes: